 Trinity Newington Residents' Association (TNRA) was formed in 1976, by and for residents of the Newington Trust Estate in London, SE1 (now rebranded as Trinity Village).
-This consists of Trinity Church Square and Merrick Square, parts of Cole Street, Falmouth Road, Swan Street and Trinity Street and Bedford Row.
+This then consisted of Trinity Church Square and Merrick Square, parts of Cole Street, Falmouth Road, Swan Street and Trinity Street.

 For the last 40 years, TNRA has worked to improve life for residents in numerous ways and had many significant achievements.
 TNRA organises events for the community and helps residents in dealing with the managing agents and Southwark council.